cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.5.9 =
+Added priceSpecification type to the JSON-LD structured data Fixed a bug where reviews were removed from the structured data

+= 7.5.8 =
+Adding Brand and MPN to product JSON-LD when woosea values are set for products;
+When a variation SKU has been filled in that will show in the structured data SKU instead of the parent variable SKU;
+The Yoast WooCommerce SEO plugin was removing our structured data price fix for variations.
+This has been solved;

+= 7.5.7 =
+Changed the Skroutz template to reflect all changes of last week

+= 7.5.6 =
+Fixed a bug with regards to Yoast's primary category.
+Renamed the "One Category" attribute to "Primary Category" Now also supporting category mappings for WooCommerce categories containing a > character

+= 7.5.5. =
+Change in Google category taxonomy mapping: when a product belongs to multiple categories the plugin will use the lowest level category hierarchy mapping (instead of the last one it encounters)
+Removed the double pipes in front of the raw category attribute values Made sure that checks on number of product orders is only done on numeric values

+= 7.5.4 =
+Fixed a category path skroutz hierarchy bug

+= 7.5.3 =
+Added logic to ensure that category hierarchy is respected in the category path / short / Skroutz feeds Removed obsolete category code for variations

+= 7.5.2 =
+Solved a bug where the lowest level category of a product was not being added to the category path attribute.
+This issue has been solved now.

+= 7.5.1 =
+When the multi-currency mode from WooCommerce Multilingual has been deactivated do not show the currencies upon configuration of the feed.

+= 7.5.0 =
+Added support for dynamic attributes for parent variable products (Skroutz and Google DSA only) Added a new attribute named category path Skroutz which puts in the category path values according to Skroutz's requirements

+= 7.4.9 =
+Added support for custom attributes for parent variable products (Skroutz and Google DSA only)

+= 7.4.8 =
+For Google DSA and Skroutz feeds the parent variable products are added to the feed too.

 = 7.4.7 =
 Fixed a bug where the suffix currency configuration for shipping costs was ignored.
 This issue has been fixed now.